 Standing Sushi Bar

-Reasonably priced sashimi and drinks: Best.
+Reasonably priced sashimi and drinks?
+Best.
 Combo.
 Ever.
-Standing Sushi Bar serves up some pretty attractive promotions that’ll make you come back again and again.
-Head down to their 8Q branch on Tuesdays and enjoy 50% off sushi selections, while sushi rolls are half-priced at all their branches on Wednesdays.
+Standing Sushi Bar serves up some pretty attractive promotions every day that’ll make you come back again and again.
+Like on Thursdays, when you can get salmon sashimi for $3 and beer for $5!

 Head Chef Tomoo Kimura brings his 15 years of experience (including a stint at the Michelin-starred Ginza Restaurant) to this modern sushi-ya at Palais Renaissance.
 The best way to savour Chef Kimura’s creations is to opt for the ever-changing omakase menu – done in traditional edo-mae style – that showcases handpicked seasonal highlights from Japan.

 Sushi Kimura, 390 Orchard Road, #01-07 Palais Renaissance, Singapore 238871

 Over at Hashida Sushi you’re in terrific hands, and we can assure you that you won’t go home hungry.
 The premium ingredients and fantastic execution are worth every penny of your $300 bill.
 Chef Kenjiro Hashida aka Hatch, who helms the kitchen, is also the only son of chef Tokio Hashida, who runs a sushi restaurant near the famed Tsukiji Market in Japan.